What Is Bipolar Disorder: Signs and Symptoms

 2.8 percent of U.S adults live with bipolar disorder.
 Some of them have episodes several times a year; others experience them rarely.
 Attacks may last for days or weeks.
 Unfortunately, this condition has no cure.

 A common misconception is that this disorder is just about having mood swings.
 The truth is, it is a severe mental condition that can affect one’s quality of life.
-There is plenty to know about bipolar disorder, including available treatment options that help manage the symptoms.
+There is plenty to know about bipolar disorder, including available treatment options that help manage the bipolar disorder symptoms.

 What Is Bipolar Disorder?